 Patricia recovered first.
 “We found it,” she whispered, then clapped her hands together like a little girl.
 “We actually found it!
 The first marker!”
 She jogged to the platform and started up, struggling a bit to get over the high lip.
 When she reached the crystalline pedestal at the dragon’s feet, its insides glowing opaquely, it turned out to be higher than her head.
 She stood with arms akimbo and called back to me.
 “Dennis, get up here, I need a lift!”

 I obeyed, still a little stunned.
-Maybe it was more of a shock because of the stark contrast to my last few years (and particularly these recent months) surrounded by untamed wilderness, shoddy buildings, dirt and grime and hunger and war wounds.
-But I had a feeling that even if I had walked in here fresh off a 1st Class World Conveyor, I still would have been humbled by the clean beauty of this strange room.
+Granted, five minutes ago I hadn’t believed this place could exist, but that was only a part of it.
+Maybe the sight was more of a shock because of the stark contrast to my last few years (and particularly these recent months), surrounded by untamed wilderness, shoddy buildings, dirt and pain and hunger and death.
+But I had a feeling that even if I had come here fresh off a 1st Class World Conveyor, I still would have been humbled by the clean beauty of this strange room.
 Hupping myself up onto the platform, I walked over and knelt down, giving Patricia a knee.
 She stepped up onto it immediately and looked at the top of the pedestal.

 “Just as I thought,” she murmured, more to herself than me.
 “This must be the interface.”